Farfetch/blackout/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: "Bug"
+name: 'Bug'
 about: Report a detailed bug or problem.
-labels: "type: bug"
+labels: 'type: bug'
 ---

 ## Expected behavior